patleeman/obsidian-readability/README.md

 [See here](https://github.com/users/patleeman/projects/1)

+## Disclaimer

+I provide no guarantees for any of this code.
+This plugin glues Retext to Obsidian and that's about the extent of my expertise in the field of readability.

+Fair warning: If you want a feature, you are more than welcome to send pull requests to this repository.
+I have no SLA for when or if I'll get around to it though.

 ## Releasing new releases

 -   Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.